Mongolian death worm: Appearance

 In On the Trail of Ancient Man, Andrews cites Mongolian prime minister Damdinbazar, who in 1922 described the worm:

-"It is shaped like a sausage about two feet long, has no head nor leg and it is so poisonous that merely to touch it means instant death.
-It lives in the most desolate parts of the Gobi Desert."
+It is shaped like a sausage about two feet long, has no head nor legs and is so poisonous that merely to touch it means instant death.
+It lives in the most desolate parts of the Gobi Desert.

 In 1932, Andrews published this information again in the book The New Conquest of Central Asia, adding: "It is reported to live in the most arid, sandy regions of the western Gobi."
 Andrews, however, did not believe in the creature's existence.

 The worm is said to inhabit the western or southern Gobi.
 In the 1987 book Altajn Tsaadakh Govd, Ivan Mackerle cites a Mongolian legend which described the creature as travelling underground, creating waves of sand on the surface which allow it to be detected.
 It is said it can kill at a distance, either by spraying a venom at its prey or by means of electric discharge.
 It primarily lives and burrows underground, only rarely coming to the surface.
 Some reports suggest the creature emerges after rainfall and lives near sources of water.